In this guide, I’ll show you the steps to prevent double clicking in Access on the same day.

 If you press on the button for the first time, then the data in Excel will be copied into the Test_Table in Access:

 Try to press this button again on the same day, and you’ll get this message:

 Your file will not be imported again on the same day.
 You’ll have to wait till the next day before you can import a new file into Access.

 You have seen how to prevent double clicking in Access on the same day.
-The methodology described in this tutorial can be used to place controls, and ensure that certain buttons can only be used once per day.
+The method described in this tutorial can be used to place controls, and ensure that certain buttons can only be used once per day.